jianfch/stable-ts/README.md

     ----------
     model : "Whisper"
         The Whisper ASR model modified instance
-    audio : str or numpy.ndarray or torch.Tensor or bytes
-        Path/URL to the audio file, the audio waveform, or bytes of audio file.
+    audio : str or numpy.ndarray or torch.Tensor or bytes or AudioLoader Path/URL to the audio file, the audio waveform, or bytes of audio file or instance of :class:`stable_whisper.audio.AudioLoader`.
         If audio is :class:`numpy.ndarray` or :class:`torch.Tensor`, the audio must be already at sampled to 16kHz. text : str or list of int or stable_whisper.result.WhisperResult String of plain-text, list of tokens, or instance of :class:`stable_whisper.result.WhisperResult`.